cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 **State**: :heavy_check_mark:

-`CPACS2GMSH` is an automatic mesh generator module for a [CPACS](https://www.cpacs.de) aircraft geometry [[1]](#Alder20) using [GMSH](https://gmsh.info/) finite element mesh generator.
-A unstructured mesh is automatically generated in a spherical domain surrounding the aircraft.
-The resulting mesh can be use for a CFD calculation by connecting the `SU2Run` module after `CPACS2GMSH` module.
+`CPACS2GMSH` is an automatic mesh generator module for a [CPACS](https://www.cpacs.de) aircraft geometry [[1]](#Alder20) using [GMSH](https://gmsh.info/) ,a finite element mesh generator.
+An unstructured mesh is automatically generated in a spherical domain surrounding the aircraft.
+The resulting mesh can be used for a CFD calculation by connecting the `SU2Run` module after `CPACS2GMSH` module.

 ## Inputs
 `CPACS2GMSH` takes as input a CPACS file.
 This is done automatically when it is run in workflow

-Multiple option are available with `CPACS2GMSH`
+Multiple options are available with `CPACS2GMSH`
 They are tunable with the `SettingsGUI` module:

 General options: